tud-acs/lab1-ci/README.md

 ## Can I change any other files?

 You can do so, but it should not be necessary, unless you find any bugs.
-If you find any, please let us know, and we will try to update the baseline projects as soon as possible.
+If you find any, please let us know, and we will try to update the template projects as soon as possible.

 Other than that, if you change any of the files, you should explain in your